-Offered spring of odd-numbered years Exploration Area: Literature
+Offered fall of odd-numbered years Liberal Education Core or Exploration Area: Literature

 ENG 266 African American Literature

 This course is a historical survey of African American Literature.
 Students will study a wide variety of genres - the slave narrative, folklore, the blues, the novel, poetry - to better understand the unique contributions writers of African descent have made to the American imagination.
 Other possible topics include the Harlem Renaissance, the Black Arts Movement, and African American women authors.